tidyverse/tidyverse/cran-comments.md

-This is a minor release moving an imported package to suggests, because it's installation requirements are painful.
+This is a minor release moving an imported package to suggests, and fixing R CMD check NOTEs

 ---